 - 1. Conform to the approved Preliminary Plat, plus any recommendations or additional information required by the Development Review Board. - 2.
 Include a deed description and a map of survey of tract boundary made and certified by a licensed land surveyor, tied into established boundary monuments. - 3.
 Include sufficient data to determine readily the location, bearing and length of all street, lot and boundary lines, referenced to established monuments. - 4.
 Identify and include the location, dimensions and names of all sites for residential, commercial, industrial, public, non-public, dedicated and reserved uses. - 5.
-Include the location, material and size of monuments. - 6.
-Carry the following endorsements: APPROVED BY RESOLUTION OF THE TOWN OF BRISTOL DEVELOPMENT REVIEW BOARD, VERMONT, ON THE DAY OF 20, SUBJECT TO ALL REQUIREMENTS AND CONDITIONS OF SAID RESOLUTION. - a.
-SIGNED THIS DAY OF 20. - b.
-BY - c.
-CHAIRMAN
+Include the location, material and size of monuments.

+5. Carry the following endorsements: APPROVED BY RESOLUTION OF THE TOWN OF BRISTOL DEVELOPMENT REVIEW BOARD, VERMONT, ON THEDAY OF 20, SUBJECT TO ALL REQUIREMENTS AND CONDITIONS OF SAID RESOLUTION.
+SAID RESOLUTION. a.
+SIGNED THISDAY OF20 a= a= == . = d.
+SECRETARY